-Once the barley tea is ready, turn the stove off and filter the tea into a cup.
+Once the tea is ready, turn the stove off and filter the tea into a cup.

 But the recipe is renowned globally for its multiple health benefits.

-Densely packed with nutrients, vitamins, and minerals, a cup of barley tea is more healthy compared to other similar beverages such as tea and coffee.
+Densely packed with nutrients, vitamins, and minerals, and add barley tea is more healthy compared to other similar beverages such as tea and coffee.